friedchicken1/summer-studio/content/week6.md

 However, during the meeting, I'd begun to develop a quite bad sniffle, and felt increasingly cold despite warm temperatures on the day.
 I'd originally planned to attend the Sectalks Ninja Night event that night - a Capture the Flag event periodically hosted at Google - but I felt like I was in no condition to attend after our group meeting.
 While I'd RSVPED over a week prior, I sadly cancelled it before heading home early.

 I found by the next day that the sniffles had developed into a cold, and I was especially sick and feverish for the next two days.
-I had some difficulty working on my part for the presentation and Traversec challenge due to some headaches and constant sniffling.
+I had some difficulty working on my part for the presentation and Traverxec challenge due to some headaches and constant sniffling.
 Before the end of Wednesday, I'd gone for a checkup with my local GP where I was diagnosed with a common cold.
 I was able to obtain a medical certificate and contacted my tutor Larry on whether I should still attend the Showcase.

 ![alt text](https://raw.githubusercontent.com/friedchicken1/summer-studio/master/data/img/6/medical%20cert.png)
 #### Above: Communication with Larry about attendance to the Showcase